jingyufanclub/la-croy/README.md

 ## Sounds Like Enjoy

-You can download the pattern as a wallpaper for you computer or phone.
-Enjoy LaCroix.
+Generate La Croix-themed patterns and download as wallpaper for you computer or phone.
+Enjoy La Croix!